Installing Infrahub

 EnterpriseEnterprise Edition

-Enterprise is based off the Community version, with several changes for:
+Infrahub Enterprise is based on the Community version, with several enhancements for:

-Infrahub Enterprise can be deployed the same way as Infrahub Community, using the curl method or using Helm:
+Infrahub Enterprise can be deployed using the same methods as Infrahub Community.

-To quickly spin up the latest Infrahub locally, you can retrieve the Docker Compose file from infrahub.opsmill.io/enterprise.
+To quickly spin up the latest Infrahub Enterprise locally, retrieve the Docker Compose file from infrahub.opsmill.io/enterprise.

 curl https://infrahub.opsmill.io/enterprise | docker compose -p infrahub -f - up -d